 But it still bugged me when I looked at it every day so I set out to paint it, which is a quick and affordable makeover that you can do in your own home.

-For another DIY makeover you might be interested in, check out our Bifold Door Makeover.
+For another DIY makeover you might be interested in, check out our Bifold Door Makeover or DIY Cutting Table.